 Individual subsidized music lessons are offered through the Community Education Committee by WMO instructors.
 Subsidized lessons are available to those in our primary service area: Clare, Gratiot, Isabella, Lake, Mecosta, Montcalm, Osceola and Newaygo counties.
 We also service the west half of Midland county.
 These lessons are offered at various locations mutually agreed upon by instructors and students and are available in sets that consist of four hours of instruction (either half hour or full hour lessons).
-Cost for the lessons is $9 per 1/2 hour lesson; $72 for the 4 hour set.
-These lessons are for children and adults.
+Cost for the lessons is $10 per 1/2 hour lesson; $80 for the 4 hour set.
+These lessons are for children and adults and must be with an instructor listed below.

 Registration is ongoing.
 Scholarships are available for those with financial need.